Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Loss of station control power causes movable fuel bundle withdrawal and hence reactor cold shutdown.

 A movable fuel bundle has a mass of about 1.7 tonnes.
 Hence the actuator must be sufficiently robust to dependably support, position and stabilize this mass.
 When the movable fuel bundle is fully withdrawn the movable fuel bundle support pipe must keep the movable fuel bundle vertical.
-The outer pipe and the movable fuel bundle support pipe must both be of sufficient diameter and thicknes that they will not fail due to worst case shear force.
-Hence the need for a 8.625 inch OD schedule 60 cylinder and a 7.625 inch movable fuel bundle support pipe.
+The outer cylinder pipe and the movable fuel bundle support pipe must both be of sufficient diameter and thicknes that they will not fail due to worst case shear force.
+Hence the need for a 8.625 inch OD schedule XX cylinder and a 6.625 inch movable fuel bundle support pipe.

 An advantage of this actuator design is that there is almost no vertical movement hysterisis.
 When there is no hydraulic fluid flow to the actuator, apart from piston seal leakage the movable fuel bundle remains at its last set vertical position.
 This mechanical configuration provides good FNR fuel geometry stability.